Relintai/pandemonium_engine_docs/tutorials/plugins/editor/import_plugins.md

 options and the presets only change the value you may want to create the array of options first and then change it based on the preset.

+Warning:
-.. warning:: The `get_import_options` method is called even if you don't
+ The `get_import_options` method is called even if you don't
              define presets (by making `get_preset_count` return zero).
 You have to return an array even it's empty, otherwise you can get errors.